NodeHaven/recrypt-node-binding/README.md

-This fork has been created for the express purpose of cross-compiling exotic Recrypt Node bindings
+This fork has been created for the express purpose of cross-compiling exotic Recrypt Node bindings.
+Similar methodology may be used for cross-compiling other Neon modules.

 In order for cross-compile to properly link Node through Neon to additional targets must declare link to target in native/.cargo/config